chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

       which you can find by Googleing for "what's my IP".
 If you have multiple public IP addresses, list them all, separated by a comma.
 No default.

+2. Build and deploy the Lambda.

    One of the annoying things about CloudFormation is that the `AWS::Lambda::Function` resource can either specify the Lambda deployment as 4k of literal text (confusingly named `ZipFile`) or as a reference to a deployment bundle stored on S3.
 There's no way to deploy a local file.
-   As a result, I use a hack: the CloudFormation template deploys a dummy Lambda, which you must replace in the next step.
+   As a result, I use a hack: the CloudFormation template deploys a dummy Lambda, which you must then replace.

-2. Build and deploy the Lambda.

-   As noted above, you can build and deploy the Lambda via `make`.
-Here I use the Poetry version of the Makefile:
+   You can build and deploy the Lambda this in one step using `make` (changing to `Makefile.pip` if that's your preference):

    ```
    make -f Makefile.poetry deploy